dbpedia/dbpedia-databus-collection-downloader/README.md

 You can find the docker image on Docker Hub [here]() or build it yourself by running `docker build -t databus-download-min .` in the projects root directory.

+## Lock File

+In order to make this container interoperable with others, the process creates a `download.lck` file in the `TARGET_DIR` directory on startup and removes it once the download has finished.
+Other containers with access to the mounted folder can check if this file exists to wait for the download process to terminate.

 ## Example
 The `docker-compose.yml` in this repo shows a possible configuration for the download client.